The Talking Suitcase

 I’ve noticed that one of the first things to fall by the wayside when we travel is water intake.
 It’s so easy to not drink regularly or to purposefully not drink enough because you’re worried about finding toilets.
 Not only can dehydration occur quickly with side effects such as headaches and lethargy, it can also increase your chances of occasional constipation.
 Since we know this is an issue, we always down an extra glass or two of water during mealtimes.
 And I said water, not soda.

-Depending on where you are traveling, keep a water bottle readily available to fill up at taps.
+Depending on where you are traveling, bring a quality filtered water bottle to fill up at taps.
 Or if you’re traveling to a destination where the water isn’t safe to drink, stock-up on water bottles or bring a quality filtered water bottle.
 It pays to research the safety of the water before you even reach your destination.

 If you’re visiting a hotter climate than you’re used to, you’ll want to increase your daily intake of water as well.